SMPTE/ris-osvp-metadata-camdkit/index.md

       "pattern": "^urn:uuid:[0-9a-f]{8}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{12}$",
       "description": "URN serving as unique identifier of the sample in which data is being transported. " },
-    "streamId": {
+    "sourceId": {
       "type": "string",
       "pattern": "^urn:uuid:[0-9a-f]{8}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{12}$",
+      "description": "URN serving as unique identifier of the source from which data is being transported. " },
+    "sourceNumber": {
+      "type": "integer",
+      "minimum": 0,
+      "maximum": 4294967295,
-      "description": "URN serving as unique identifier of the stream in which data is being transported.
-This is most important in the case where a single device is producing multiple streams of samples. "
+      "description": "Number that identifies the index of the stream from a source from which data is being transported.
+This is most important in the case where a source is producing multiple streams of samples. "
     },
     "timing": {
       "type": "object",